 Texas Special Warranty Deed Form

-A Texas special warranty deed conveys real estate to a new owner and asserts that any defects from when the seller held title have been cured.
+A Texas special warranty deed conveys real estate to a new owner and guarantees that any defects that emerged during the seller’s ownership have been cured.
 If claims from that period surface after the deed’s recording, the seller must make good on the deed’s warranty and defend the title.
 However, they are not liable for any issues that originated before their ownership.

 Texas Special Warranty Deed Form

-A Texas special warranty deed conveys real estate to a new owner and asserts that any defects from when the seller held title have been cured.
+A Texas special warranty deed conveys real estate to a new owner and guarantees that any defects that emerged during the seller’s ownership have been cured.
 If claims from that period surface after the deed’s recording, the seller must make good on the deed’s warranty and defend the title.
 However, they are not liable for any issues that originated before their ownership.

-A Texas special warranty deed conveys real estate to a new owner and asserts that any defects from when the seller held title have been cured.
+A Texas special warranty deed conveys real estate to a new owner and guarantees that any defects that emerged during the seller’s ownership have been cured.
 If claims from that period surface after the deed’s recording, the seller must make good on the deed’s warranty and defend the title.
 However, they are not liable for any issues that originated before their ownership.

 1. Home »